mbmccormick/mbmccormick.github.io/resume/index.md

 May 2011 - August 2011

 *   Worked on Microsoft Lync server platform team
-*   Returning to this position and team in May 2012
+*   Returning to this position and team for another internship in May 2012

 **Student Web Programmer** at **Purdue Universtiy** in West Lafayette, IN